ditrit/badaas/CONTRIBUTING.md

   - `/middlewares/` *(Go code)*: Contains the various http middlewares that we use.
 - `scripts/e2e/` : Contains the docker-compose file for end-to-end test.
   - `/api/` : Contains the Dockerfile to build badaas with a dedicated config file.
-  - `/db/` : Contains the Dockerfile to build a developpement version of CockroachDB.
+  - `/db/` : Contains the Dockerfile to build a development version of CockroachDB.
-- `services/` *(Go code)*: Contains the Dockerfile to build a developpement version of CockroachDB.
+- `services/` *(Go code)*: Contains the Dockerfile to build a development version of CockroachDB.
-  - `/auth/protocols/`: Contains the implementations of authentication clients for differents protocols.
+  - `/auth/protocols/`: Contains the implementations of authentication clients for different protocols.
-    - `/basicauth/` *(Go code)*: Handle the authentification using email/password.
+    - `/basicauth/` *(Go code)*: Handle the authentication using email/password.
     - `/oidc/` *(Go code)*: Handle the authentication via Open-ID Connect.
   - `/sessionservice/` *(Go code)*: Handle sessions and their lifecycle.
   - `/userservice/` *(Go code)*: Handle users.